 While some of the Federal Marketing Agencies (such as BPA) have indicated a willingness to commit to the RTO process, others (such as TVA) apparently have not.
 Some of them did not even file on October 15.
 Unless public power is involved in that process, reliability could be jeopardized.
 In addition, as is evident in the Northwest and to some extent the Southeast, non-participation by public power would distort and in some cases destroy the scope of jurisdictional RTOs.
 Finally, because a number of jurisdictional utilities are using the uncertainty about public power as a reason to delay forming jurisdictional RTOs, the Commission needs to know the intentions of public power in order to determine the future of RTO formation by private companies.

-There are jurisdictional “hooks” the Commission can use to encourage public power participation: (1) it could eliminate the reciprocity provision in the OATT and/or RTO tariffs for non-participating non-jurisdictionals; (2) it could subject non-jurisdictionals using RTO services to rate pancaking unless they participated in an RTO; and (3) it could eliminate native load exceptions for non-jurisdictionals that are not RTO members.
+There are jurisdictional “hooks” the Commission can use to encourage public power participation: (1) it could eliminate the reciprocity provision in the OATT and/or RTO tariffs for non-participating non-jurisdictionals; (2) it could subject non-jurisdictionals using RTO services to rate pancaking unless they participated in an RTO; and (3) it could eliminate the ability to continue discrimination in the scheduling process under reciprocal tariffs.
 Similar approaches have been successful in the past.
 Restricting the ability of defiant public power agencies to be eligible transmission customers under jurisdictional tariffs, for example, worked well to encourage public agencies to file reciprocal transmission tariffs in the early days of open access.

 The Commission could also use the RTO constructs to encourage public power participation.
 For example, the Commission could require RTOs to allow for full recovery on the day one for transmission facilities: many public power entities are strongly opposed to phase ins for recovery of transmission investment.
 Also, the Commission could provide further guidance that might encourage public power participation.
 For example, the Commission could opine on allowing a “safe harbor” for tax issues for those divesting.

 With respect to Federal Power Marketing Agencies, the Commission ought not to have to resort to a jurisdictional “hook” to make those agencies respond to an inquiry about their RTO intentions.
 They are federal agencies.
 FERC is a federal agency.
 One federal agency ought to respond to a reasonable request for information by another.
 Aside from notions of inter-agency cooperation, TVA and similar agencies are owned by the people of the United States, who are also represented by FERC and who have a right to know whether their own agencies intend to comply with national transmission policy.
 But federal agencies ought to comply with federal policy voluntarily, and they probably will.
+[C. Nicolay note - CHECK WITH LINDA R].

 The Commission should request a statement from non-jurisdictional transmission owners, particularly from each Federal Power Marketing Agency and from statewide transmission agencies, regarding their intentions as to RTO membership.
 Those agencies should respond voluntarily.
 If they do not, the Commission should use other means to determine their intentions, by Congressional inquiry or otherwise, and should restrict transmission access only as a last resort.
 Public power is simply too important to be left out of the process.